 - Forgotten Birthday: Both Lynette and Tom forget about Penny's eleventh birthday, much to her dismay.

-- Only Sane Woman: Her older brothers go through every dumb young boys/dumb teenagers antics imaginable.
+- Only Sane Woman: Her older brothers go through a number of dumb young boys/dumb teenagers antics.
 Compared to them, she behaves more reasonably and more wisely.

 - Outnumbered Sibling: Until the end of season 6, she was the only daughter of Lynette and Tom, having three brothers.